- Exercise & Fitness»

-Odd Object lifting
+Odd Object Lifting

 Odd Object Training For a Whole Body Workout

-Training with odd objects goes back to the roots of physical fitness.
-In the old days those who were trying to get strong did not have all the modern equipment available today, they relied on more simple tools to reach their goals.
+Training with odd or unconventional objects goes back to the roots of physical fitness.
+In the old days, those who were trying to get strong did not have all the modern equipment available today, they relied on more simple tools to reach their goals.
 Also, many of the strongmen worked on the farm or did manual labor which required them to lift and move odd shaped objects on a daily basis.
 Here we are years later, going back to the basics of fitness.

 Why Odd Object Training